mustafar/nh-recipes/content/blog/baked-chicken-with-veggies/index.md

 In a baking dish, put your cut veggies- onions, potatoes, carrots ( all quartered).
 Make a bed at the bottom of your roasting pan.
 Season your veggies with salt, pepper and mixed herbs.

-Put your chicken over the veggies and roast in a 400 degree C oven for one hour.
+Put your chicken over the veggies and roast in a 400 degree F oven for one hour.
 Check with a thermometer by inserting in the fleshiest part of the chicken.
-It should read- 160-165 for fully done.
+It should read- 160-165 F for fully done.

 Take out of the oven  and let it sit for 5-7 mins before carving .
 Enjoy!!!

 ## Tip

 Pat your chicken dry before applying herbed butter